danielgormly/drone-plugin-kube/README.md

 #### Adding a service account to Kubernetes that can manage deployments
 See [example/Role.yaml](example/Role.yaml), [example/ServiceAccount.yaml](example/ServiceAccount.yaml), [example/RoleBinding.yaml](example/RoleBinding.yaml).

+## Notes:

+- The watching process after a deployment goes through is not super reliable i.e. it doesn't properly wait for new deployments to become live.
+Not entirely sure how this should behave but I think behind a flag would make sense.
+PRs welcome.

 ## Development notes
 - Kubernetes client not yet supported by dep, so we are using [`brew install glide`](https://github.com/Masterminds/glide).